PhilipMur/Serial-Comm-Tester/CONTRIBUTING.md

 It's very simple!

-    Fork the project
+    1.Fork the project
-    Make the changes
+    2.Make the changes
-    Issue a pull request
+    3.Issue a pull request
-    I will do a merge after verifying (in some cases changing) the code
+    4.I will do a merge after verifying (in some cases changing) the code

 How to report bugs?